CSYE6225-Rohan/webapp/README.md

 On creating a pull request to main branch, npm test will happen as it has been added in github workflows.
 Credentials can be set in github secrets in repo secrets

 Creating packer for creation of custom ubuntu ami on default vpc

+The packer can be run using: packer build aws-custom-image.pkr.hcl